 Have weekly or monthly meetings to let employees know the company outlook and how each plays a role in its success.
 By showing them the challenges you face, they become more thoughtful about the big picture and what it will take to overcome obstacles.

 Those who champion the company’s vision will have ideas on how to make it happen.
 Welcome these ideas and allow employees to have input and control over how the plan is executed.
-Having a goal that everyone works toward is a terrific team builder, with the business being the ultimate beneficiary.
+Having a goal that everyone works toward is a terrific team builder and employee motivator, with the business being the ultimate beneficiary.

 Using a system such as FranklinCovey’s Four Disciplines of Execution can help clarify, organize and assess the steps to success.
 Using this method, employees control and have autonomy of how they’re working.
 They know what they need to do to achieve a goal, how they’ll be held accountable and how success is measured.